locked-fg/JFeatureLib/README.md

 Changelog
 =======
-* HEAD:  - packaged LIRE directly into the JARs
+* 1.4.0: - packaged LIRE directly into the JARs
          - updated to LIRE 0.9.4-beta (08.July.2013 including custom patch)
          - added LuminanceLayout (from LIRE)
          - added OpponentHistogram (from LIRE)